cenwadike/open-beanie/README.md

 # Beanie

 A multichain, non-custodial, permissionless stablecoin payment gateway.
 A merchant registers one destination address and chain and gets dedicated, non-custodial receiving instances; deposits settle to them without Beanie ever holding custody of merchant funds.
 Starknet is one of the receiving chains, and its STRK20 privacy pool is available to any customer paying a Beanie merchant: routing a payment through an unshielding transfer delinks the deposit a customer makes from the deposit the receiver contract sees.
-Payments can also land on a STRK20 anonymizer address
+Payments can also land on a stealth address

 ## What this is